pme123/scala-adapters/docs/_pages/about.md

 ---

-Scala Adapters is designed, developed, and maintained by Pascal Mengelt.
-Just another boring, tattooed, designer from Buffalo New York.
+Scala Adapters is designed, developed, and maintained by Pascal Mengelt. {{ author.bio }}